shaik1002/biggitlabbomb/doc/update/deprecations.md

 - [Compliance pipelines](https://docs.gitlab.com/ee/user/group/compliance_pipelines.html).
 - [Security policies](https://docs.gitlab.com/ee/user/application_security/policies/).

-To provide a single place for ensuring required jobs are run in all pipelines for a project, we have deprecated compliance pipelines in GitLab 17.3 and will remove the feature in GitLab 18.0.
+To provide a single place for ensuing required jobs are run in all pipelines for a project, we have deprecated compliance pipelines GitLab 17.3 and will remove the feature in GitLab 18.0.

 Customers should migrate from compliance pipelines to the new [pipeline execution policy type](https://docs.gitlab.com/ee/user/application_security/policies/pipeline_execution_policies.html)